asb1411/Browsers/README.md

 # Browsers

-This is a Django Repository to create a website for interactive realtime pose detection
+This is a Django Repository to create a website for interactive realtime pose detection to build a multiplayer game

 **Install [Python](https://www.python.org/downloads/)**